allspeak/cordova-plugin-speechrecognition/README.md

 it does:

-- audio capture from the device microphone
+- audio capture from the device microphone and/or paired bluetooth headset
 - voice activity detection
 - MFCC features calculation
 - TF inference on a trained pb net file